Auburn–LSU football rivalry: 2001 – Revenge Cigars

-2016 - Last Second for Les
+2016 – Last Second for Les

-In 2016, unranked Auburn led #18 LSU by the score of 18-13 with 2:56 left in the game.
+In 2016, unranked Auburn led #18 LSU by the score of 18–13 with 2:56 left in the game.
 LSU drove the ball 60 yards to the Auburn 10-yard line with less than 30 seconds remaining.
 After 3 unsuccessful plays, LSU faced 4th down with the game clock running and only a few seconds remaining.
 LSU QB Danny Etling quickly approached the line of scrimmage and snapped the ball to give his team one more chance for a victory.
 Etling avoided a sack by running to the sideline where he threw to the back corner of the endzone to wide receiver DJ Chark for a touchdown with no time left on the clock.
 The referee signaled touchdown and the LSU players began to celebrate believing they had won the game.
 However, the referees quickly announced the previous play was under review.
 After further review, it was determined by the officiating staff that LSU QB Danny Etling did not snap the ball until after the game clock hit 0:00, meaning the game was over and the last play did not count.
-This ruling gave Auburn the 18-13 victory and LSU their 2nd loss in the first 4 games of the 2016 season.
+This ruling gave Auburn the 18–13 victory and LSU their 2nd loss in the first 4 games of the 2016 season.
 This rough start to the 2016 season along with the disappointment of the 2015 season, led to the firing of LSU head coach Les Miles the following Sunday.

-2017 - LSU's Comeback
+2017 – LSU's comeback

-In 2017, #8 Auburn led unranked LSU 20-0 in the 2nd quarter.
-After a few successful drives and defensive improvements, LSU shrunk Auburn's lead to 23-14 at the start of the 4th quarter.
-LSU continued their comeback with a 75 yard punt return for a touchdown by D.J.
-Chark and 2 field goals by kicker Conner Culp to clinch the victory with a 27-23 win over Auburn.
-This game remains as the largest comeback in the LSU-Auburn series.
+In 2017, #8 Auburn led unranked LSU, 20–0, in the 2nd quarter.
+After a few successful drives and defensive improvements, LSU shrank Auburn's lead to 23–14 at the start of the 4th quarter.
+LSU continued their comeback with a 75-yard punt return for a touchdown by D.J.
+Chark and 2 field goals by kicker Conner Culp to clinch the victory with a 27–23 win over Auburn.
+This game remains as the largest comeback in the LSU–Auburn series.

 2021

-Auburn and first-year head coach Bryan Harsin travelled to Death Valley to play LSU for the first SEC contest of the 2021 season and completed a comeback from being down 13-0 to win 24-19.
+Auburn and first-year head coach Bryan Harsin travelled to Death Valley to play LSU for the first SEC contest of the 2021 season and completed a comeback from being down, 13–0, to win, 24–19.
 Auburn quarterback Bo Nix, who was benched the previous week against Georgia State in favor of backup quarterback and LSU transfer T.J.
-Finley (who made his first SEC start at Auburn the year prior, in a 48-11 Auburn victory on Halloween night), passed for 255 yards and 1 touchdown while running for 74 yards and another touchdown en route to snapping a 10-game losing steak in Tiger Stadium and securing Auburn’s first win in Baton Rouge since Tommy Tuberville’s first season as head coach in 1999.
+Finley (who made his first SEC start at Auburn the year prior, in a 48–11 Auburn victory on Halloween night), passed for 255 yards and 1 touchdown while running for 74 yards and another touchdown en route to snapping a 10-game losing steak in Tiger Stadium and securing Auburn's first win in Baton Rouge since Tommy Tuberville's first season as head coach in 1999.

-Future

-With Oklahoma and Texas joining the SEC no later than 2025, there is a chance Auburn and LSU will not play every year.